stunglan/CarND-term1/behavior-cloning/README.md

 To improve on recovery I added randomly sheared images with steering angles to navigate back to the middle of the road.
 I did not add explicit error recovery video sequences.

+#####Edit:
+After feedback from the reviewer I changed the code so that it use fit_generator() function rather than the fit() function in keras.
+This also implicated that I had to change the way I split training and validation data.

 ### Image pre-processing